Every child deserves a future filled with opportunity.

 With proper implementation and accountability at the local level, policy can pave a long-lasting path toward educational equity.

-EdVoice Sponsors Early Literacy Reform Bill
+EdVoice Supports Evidence-Based Early Literacy Bill AB 1454

 Support Children from Low-Income Communities